 - File types: Major labs print from .JPG files – for the most control over your compression and color settings, it is best to upload this file type.

-Image Size For Printing
+Image Size For Professional Printing

 File size can be one of the most confusing parts of preparing your work for printing.
 To begin, let’s clear up the difference between dpi and ppi.
 DPI refers to the number of printed dots contained within one inch of an image printed by a printer.
 PPI refers to the number of pixels contained within one inch of an image displayed on a computer monitor.
 Since we’re going over file size quality and how it impacts print sizes, we’re using ppi today.